Sunday, January 3, 2016

 Cultivated, naturalized North American and native, wild South American candelabra tree gardens transform Americanized Chinese monkey year theme gardening plans into culturally diverse, environmentally sustainable tributes.

-Candelabra tree (Araucaria angustifolia) seeds are dispersed by azure jays (Cyanocorax caeruleus) and consumed by birds, humans and mammals; female cone with seeds of Paraná pine (pinheiro do Paraná); Aug.
-19, 2009: Deyvid Setti and Eloy Olindo Setti, Public Domain, via Wikimedia Commons
+Candelabra tree (Araucaria angustifolia) seeds are dispersed by azure jays (Cyanocorax caeruleus) and consumed by birds, humans and mammals; female cone with seeds of Paraná pine (pinheiro do Paraná); female cone with seeds of Paraná pine (pinheiro do Paraná); Tuesday, Aug.
+18, 2009, 06:10: Deyvid Setti and Eloy Olindo Setti, Public Domain, via Wikimedia Commons

 Acknowledgment